“The Association’s oral histories . . . provide scholars with a valuable tool for the study of U.S. diplomacy.”

 The foreign affairs oral histories capture for public use the knowledge, direct experience and perspectives of many whose stories are otherwise not recorded.
 Their stories offer detailed accounts of foreign policy creation and implementation, the context in which it occurred, and the personalities involved in the process.
 The interviews give insights and provide information not often found in official documents or in memoirs and histories published elsewhere.

 The collection is quite extensive.
-It spans nearly seven decades, with material describing events as early as the 1920s as well as the recent past.
+It spans nearly eight decades, with material describing events as early as the 1920s as well as the recent past.
 It covers the world, as U.S. relations with almost every country across the globe are mentioned in some fashion.
 Subjects range from the great events of history to the tedium of everyday struggles to achieve American objectives.

 Yet the interviews also present a picture of specialized activities abroad, for example the work of labor officers, economic development and assistance (AID series), public diplomacy (USIA) and consular activities.
 This last field contains personal views of the U.S. consular officials who assist U.S. citizens abroad and deal with problems of immigration.
 In addition the collection highlights women’s voices with the Women Ambassadors Series; this series was developed from a sociological perspective.
 About 150 spouse histories are also available.
 These spouse interviews offer a unique glimpse into the important role wives played in the “old” Foreign Service (prior to the 1970s).